yongkangc/UnlockTheObelisk/DLCPatcher/HOW_DECOMPILING_WORKS.md

 # How Decompiling Works (And Why We Can Edit The Code)

+> ⚠️ **EDUCATIONAL CONTENT ONLY** - This document is for security research, CTF challenges, and understanding software internals.
+Do not use this knowledge for piracy.

 ## The Key Insight: .NET Is Not "Real" Machine Code

 Most people assume compiled code = unreadable binary.
 But .NET/Unity is different: